paulorocosta/ai-for-tsp-competition/README.md

 ## Timeline

-* May 7: Start of test period
+* May 7: Start of the tryout period
 * ~~May 21: Competition start~~
 * July 5: Submission deadline \(validation\)
 * July 12: Submission deadline \(test\)